dinayrore/currency_converter/README.md

-# Project Title
+# Currency Converter

-The program entitled '.rb' is a basic program intended to help users to ...
-The program does the following functions...The program will automatically output...
+The program entitled 'currency.rb' is a file that contains a Currency class that will allow the user to compare like currency code types and amounts (i.e. 'USD' to 'USD', 'EUR' to 'EUR', and 'JPY' to 'JPY.'
+Additionally, '1 USD' is equal to '1 USD,' etc.).
+If the user attempts to use a MATH operator (addition, subtraction, or multiplication) with amounts that contain different currency codes, a standard, DifferentCurrencyCodeError will appear.
+To prevent the error from occurring the user should only add amounts with like currency codes.

 ## Getting Started